 Court: United States District Court for the Northern District of Illinois, Eastern Division

-The plaintiff’s motion to exclude the testimony of the defendant’s structural expert witness was granted.
+The defendant’s Daubert motion to exclude the plaintiff’s aerospace engineering expert was denied.

 Key Takeaways for Experts

 Here, the defendant argues that since the expert has not personally interacted with the design alternatives he references in his report, these opinions are unreliable.
 The court, however, points out the expert backed up his decisions with thorough research.
 This demonstrates that adequate evidence does not always mean direct experience.
 Experts can illustrate their full understanding, like the expert here, through patents, photographs, and general industry knowledge.